 A sunken city, ancient sarcophagi, a Byzantine fortress and scenic turquoise bays are all part of the Kekova Island boat tour, an easy trip from Kaş or Demre.
 The excursion shouldn’t be missed by those touring Antalya Province, and it’s surprisingly affordable.
 The full-day trip, including lunch, only cost 100 TL (roughly $15 USD) at the time of my visit – an incredible value.

 Keep reading to learn more about what to expect from the trip.
-And check the very end of the article for info on arranging a tour and where to stay in the region.
+Also be sure to check the very end of the article for info on arranging a tour and where to stay in the region.

 The Kekova Island Boat Tour